Morephy-Net: An Evolutionary Multi-objective Optimization for Replica-Exchange-based Physics-informed Neural Operator Learning Networks: General framework

 where $b_0 \in \mathbb{R}$ is a bias, $\{b_1, b_2, \ldots, b_p\}$ are the $p$ outputs of the branch net, and $\{t_1, t_2, \ldots, t_p\}$ are the $p$ outputs of the trunk net.
 More specifically, the branch network represents $\kappa$ in a discrete format:

-where $\kappa(\Xi)$ is a vector which consist the evaluation of input functions at different sensors $\Xi = \{\xi_1, \xi_2, \ldots, \xi_m\}$.
+where $\kappa(\Xi)$ is a vector that consists of evaluations of the input function at sensor locations $\Xi = \{\xi_1, \xi_2, \ldots, \xi_m\}$.
 The trunk network may take as input a spatial location $\mathbf{x} \in M$.
 Our goal is to predict the solution corresponding to a given $\kappa$, which is also evaluated at the same input location $\mathbf{x} \in M$.
 The representation of $\kappa$ through pointwise evaluations at arbitrary sensor locations provides additional flexibility, both during training and in prediction, particularly when $\kappa$ is available only through its values at these sensor points.

+Figure~\ref{fig:morephy-net} outlines the Morephy-Net approach for learning solution operators from noisy and sparse data.
+The framework addresses common limitations of conventional methods (e.g., loss imbalance and poor exploration) by integrating three components: (A) evolutionary multi-objective optimization (EMO) to adaptively balance data/operator and physics losses along the Pareto front; (B) replica exchange stochastic gradient Langevin dynamics (RE-SGLD) to escape local minima and improve global exploration; and (C) Bayesian uncertainty quantification (UQ) via stochastic sampling.
+As demonstrated on benchmark problems such as the 1D Burgers and fractional diffusion--wave equations, Morephy-Net yields a robust operator-learning model with improved accuracy, stronger noise resilience, and reliable uncertainty estimates.

 Given the training data with labels in the two sets of inputs and outputs:

 we minimize a loss function that measures the discrepancy between the true solution operator $G(\kappa^{(k)})$ and its DeepONet approximation $G_\theta(\kappa^{(k)})$: